 ..in fact the March 24th report, I mean we looked into this, and we couldn’t find a single post on social media about it, we couldn’t find a single piece of open source information about it.
 It’s like it didn’t even happen. (emphasis mine)Eliot Higgins, Gagarin Podcast; 2020

-So why would a highly publicised alleged chemical attack (26/3), with evidence and photographs, be ignored by the OPCW yet a completely invisible alleged attack, with not a single shred of evidence, go on to be investigated by both the FFM and IIT?
+So why would a highly publicised alleged chemical attack (26/3), with evidence and photographs, be ignored by the OPCW yet a totally none-reported alleged attack, with not a single shred of evidence, go on to be investigated by both the FFM and IIT?

 The answer is really quite simple.